learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 that change the amount of columns in a grid, or even tell an element to stretch over multiple columns.

-## Summary
+## Conclusion

-- It is a common strategy to use wrappers and adjust their  widths from fixed to fluid on different size devices.
-- It is also a common strategy to adjust column size and float positioning to go from multi column layout to single column layout on smaller devices.
+Whwen building responsive layouts, it is a common strategy to use wrappers and adjust their  widths from fixed to fluid on different size devices.
+In addition to adjusting wrapper sizes, you can create variable column sizes and float positioning to go from multi column layout to single column layout on smaller devices.
+This will help keep your layouts flexible and usable on a multitude of devices.

 ## Resources